-- Larger holes may need some net or interfacing to support the darning stitches.
+- OPTIONAL NETTING - Larger holes may need some net or interfacing to support the darning stitches.

 What Thread should You Use for Darning a Sock?

-If you don't have a matching wool, use embroidery floss.
-This thread comes with six intertwined strands so you can separate them to make your thread as thin or thick as you need.
-Embroidery floss is readily available at fabric stores, is cheap and comes in a myriad of colors to match your sock.
-Normal sewing thread is usually too thin to darn a sock.
+If you don't have a matching yarn, use embroidery floss.
+This thread comes with six intertwined strands, so you can separate them to make your thread as thin or thick as you need.
+Embroidery floss is readily available at fabric stores, is cheap, and comes in a myriad of colors to match your sock.

-How to Darn a sock Toe
+How to Darn a Sock Toe Step by Step

-The worn out toe, especially the big toe space, is easy to fix.
+The worn-out toe, especially the big toe space, is easy to fix.

-- PREPARATION - Organize your tennis ball or round object to fit into the toe end of the sock and get together your colored thread or wool that matches the sock.
+Organize a tennis ball or round object to fit into the toe end of the sock, and get together your colored thread or wool that matches the sock.

-- FIRST STITCH - Pick up one stitch on the left side of the hole and then cross over the hole and pick up another stitch on the right side of the sock.
+Pick up one stitch on the left side of the hole and then cross over the hole and pick up another stitch on the right side of the sock.

 There should be a criss-cross pattern of stitches going from left to right.
-Make the stitches closer together at the broad part of the
+Make the stitches closer together at the broad part of the hole.

-Pick up a thread or two and pull the thread almost all the way through leaving a small loop.
-Push the needle and thread through the loop and pull tight.
+Pick up a thread or two and pull the thread almost all the way through, leaving a small loop.
+Push the needle and thread through the loop, and pull tight.
 Cut the thread and look at your handiwork.
 It should be almost invisible!

 How to Darn a Sock Heel (or Larger Hole)

-- STABILIZE - Pin or tack net in place if you need the extra reinforcement.
+Tidy up the threads around the edge of the hole prior to stitching.
+Pin or tack net in place if you need the extra reinforcement.

 Run the needle and stitches up and down along the edge.
 As you get to the area with a hole, stitch right across while being careful not to pull too tight.

-- DARN DOWN - Stitch under and over to make a grid of running stitches.
-When you come to the center part over the hole, weave the needle up and down.
-This creates a fabric like area in the middle.
-Once again, keep the area loose so it does not pucker.
+Weave the needle up and down when you come to the center part over the hole.
+This creates a fabric-like area in the middle.
+Once again, keep the area loose, so it does not pucker.